MyreMylar/pygame_gui/docs/source/layout_guide.rst

 idea to match the direction scheme of the element you are anchoring to.

-Anchor targets are most useful when you have dynamically sized elements where you don't know how large the button next to you is going to be but you know you want your right hand side to be ten pixels away from it's left hand side.
+Anchor targets are most useful when you have dynamically sized elements where you don't know how large the button next to you is going to be but you know you want your right hand side to be ten pixels away from its left hand side.

-Anchor targets are optional, just don't add them if you don't want to use them and positioning will default to the container edges.
+Anchor targets are optional, don't add them if you don't want to use them and positioning will default to the container edges.
 They are specified like this:

 .. code-block:: python